lanl/phoebus/doc/sphinx/src/governance.rst

 Memorandum of Understanding
 ---------------------------

-In addition to our Community Code of Conduct, all code Maintainers will sign a memorandum of understanding (MoU) that will describe general expectations and responsibilities.
-The MoU that will serve as part of the ``Phoebus`` Community requires the following:
+In addition to our Community Code of Conduct, we ask that maintainers especially keep the following suggestions in mind to help facilitate an efficient and welcoming collaboration:

--  Maintainers will uphold and exemplify the *Development Model* outlined as part of the ``phoebus`` Community described :doc:`here <contributing>`.
+-  Maintainers should uphold and exemplify the *Development Model* outlined as part of the ``phoebus`` Community described :doc:`here <contributing>`.
--  Maintainers will make a good-faith effort to attend team meetings.
+-  Within reason, maintainers will make a good-faith effort to attend team meetings.
 In an effort to accommodate the dynamic schedules and availability of many of the core team of *Maintainers*, coordination efforts will be made to ensure that *at least* 1 *Maintainer* is present for all meetings.
 -  Maintainers will make a good-faith effort to monitor the fraction of the meeting time that they speak.
 The meeting time is limited, and several people may have something interesting to say, report on their